rwijtvliet/portfolyo/docs/core/pfline.rst

 .. code-block::

-   # continuation from previous code example
+   # continuation of previous code example
    pfl.to_clipboard()
    pfl.to_excel("sourced_volume.xlsx")